 Rice vinegar (also known as rice wine vinegar) is made from distilled fermented white rice, slowly brewed over a period of one month.
 The flavor is mild, almost drinkable, and less acidic than vinegars made from wine.

-An easy and refreshing summer salad with a tartness that makes it the perfect accompaniment to rich foods like salmon.
+This Cucumber Ribbon Salad is an easy and refreshing summer salad with a tartness that makes it the perfect accompaniment to rich foods like salmon.
 If you have a mandoline, now’s the time to use it; if not, use a vegetable peeler to make the long, thin ribbons.
 The salt will draw water out of the cucumber, so make this right before you’re ready to eat.

 - 1 large, very firm English (seedless) cucumber

 - 1 tsp sesame oil

 - 1/4 tsp salt

 - Trim the ends off the cucumber.
 Cut the cucumber in half to make two pieces approximately six inches long.
 Using a mandoline or a vegetable peeler, slice the cucumber lengthwise into thin ribbons, and place in a mixing bowl.
 Repeat with carrots.